 |Massachusetts Institute of Technology||Cambridge, MA||4-year, Private||Doctorate||$48,140|

 |Stanford University||Stanford, CA||4-year, Private||Master's, Doctorate||$47,331 for 11-18 units, $30,780 for 8-10 units|

 |University of California-Berkeley||Berkeley, CA||4-year, Public||Ph.D.||$13,510 (includes fees)|

 The hands-on nature of a marine biology degree means that there are some practical considerations for students when picking the right school and program:

 - Students might first wish to consider a college's proximity to marine environments, since schools located near a body of water can provide them with easy access to the subjects studied in the field.

-- Some institutions own boat fleets that students can use for exploration, aquariums for observation or offer dive programs for interactive study.
+- Some institutions own boat fleets that students can use for exploration and aquariums for observation; they might also offer dive programs for interactive study.

-- Students may want to investigate a school's associations with marine laboratories and local aquariums, which may lead to internship opportunities.
+- Some schools have links and associations with marine laboratories and local aquariums, which may improve students' internship opportunities.

 Master's Degree Programs

 Master's degree programs in marine biology focus on the collection, care and feeding of live marine organisms.
 These programs tend to focus on research, and students in them are expected to write a thesis exploring a new area of marine biology based on supporting laboratory work and analysis.
 A master's degree curriculum may also include classes in SNP analysis, marine chemistry, toxicology and pharmacology, metagenomics and microarray technology.